Serving Ideas

 Versatile by Nature

 Mantu is traditionally served one way — but it doesn't have to stay that way.
 From a cozy soup to a party platter, here are six ways to make Mor's Mantu the centerpiece of any meal.
-Both sauces are already included in every bag.

 Drop the dumplings into a warm, spiced broth for a hearty, comforting soup.
 Perfect on a cold day — the sauces double as a rich soup base.